 The COC Protocol™ in Lung Cancer

 This document is a summary of the rationale and some of the current scientific evidence which supports the use of the COC Protocol medications alongside standard-of-care treatments for lung cancer.
 We understand that cancer is a very personal condition, and every patient has a unique set of challenges.
-For more information regarding your own personal situation please get in touch with the Care Oncology Clinic at +44 20 7580 3266 in the UK or 800-392-1353 in the United States, or visit the website at https://careoncology.com.
+For more information regarding your own personal situation please get in touch with Care Oncology at 800-392-1353 in the United States, or check your eligibility below.

 The COC Protocol and lung cancer: Key points